 Via Ferrata di Pan di Zucchero

-The Via Ferrata di Pan di Zucchero is among the easiest ones in Sardinia and is immersed on a very pleasant scenario.
-It takes a 1 minute ride on a boat to reach the starting point, which needs to be booked in advance with the guys at the Warung Beach Bar located just on the beach in Masua.
+The Via Ferrata di Pan di Zucchero is among the easiest ones in Sardinia and is immersed in a very pleasant scenario.
+It takes a 1-minute ride on a boat to reach the starting point, which needs to be booked in advance with the guys at the Warung Beach Bar located just on the beach in Masua.
 They also rent out Via Ferrata sets (€20) for those who intend to do it without a guide.

 It comes without saying, it is not possible to approach the Via Ferrata di Pan di Zucchero on a bad day with nasty waves

 Via Ferrata di Goloritze

 The Via Ferrata di Goloritze (aka Ledere di Goloritze) is NOT a touristic Via Ferrata but a wild and even harder variant of the famous trekking Selvaggio Blu.
 In order to avoid the difficult passage of Boladina, a group of guides lead by Marcello Cominetti has equipped in 2015 this short Via Ferrata to reach the Ledere di Goloritzé, continuing the trekking towards Ispulighedenie (aka Cala Mariolu).
 Reaching the Via Ferrata is not easy, it ends soon and to get out of there and reach the beach is truly hard.
 Only do this if you are tired of your life!